kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

-# Visualise the spaceflights project
+# How to visualise a Kedro project

-This section assumes you are familiar with the basic Kedro concepts described in the [spaceflights tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html).
+This section assumes you are familiar with the basic Kedro concepts described in the {doc}`spaceflights tutorial<kedro:tutorial/spaceflights_tutorial>`.
 If you have not yet worked through the tutorial, you can still follow this example.

-If you haven't installed Kedro [follow the documentation to get set up](https://docs.kedro.org/en/stable/get_started/install.html).
+If you haven't installed Kedro {doc}`follow the documentation to get set up<kedro:get_started/install>`.

 Then, in your terminal window, navigate to the folder you want to store the project.

 Generate a copy of the spaceflights tutorial project with all the code in place by using the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights):

 ```bash
 kedro new --starter=spaceflights